Thoro-las/NHSM-4ING-CSS/S1/OSystem/Lecture.typ

 #show: template.with(
   title: "Operating Systems",
   writer: "HADIOUCHE Azouaou",
-  disclaimer: "Man...
+  disclaimer: [Man...
 Not sure if there is a course, but it follows what is supposed to be in it.
-Presented by Mr. METROUH."
+Presented by Mr. METROUH.
+For the purposes of a better understanding of the course, a small library of operations and functions is made to run the programs that will be given in the course.
+A proper implementation will be found later.]
 )

 #set table(